Excellence in electrolysis

 Hydron Energy envisions a future where renewable energy technology has become an integrated part of day to day life and hydrogen plays a pivotal role as a renewable energy carrier.
 On-site electrolysis processes are identified as one of the key enabling technologies for this future energy system.

-One of the biggest challenges that society faces today is to decarbonise our energy system and consequently move away from the reliance on fossil fuels.
-It is envisioned that our electricity needs are increasingly going to be covered by wind and solar as primary energy sources.
+One of the biggest challenges that society faces today is to decarbonise the energy system and move away from the reliance on fossil fuels.
+To this extend society’s electricity needs are increasingly to be covered by wind and solar as primary energy sources.
 These renewable sources have the disadvantage of not being constantly available.
 The integration of these intermittent sources into the current energy system requires a new way of storing, distributing and utilizing energy.

-Decentralized and distributed electricity production provides a more economic and sustainable way to harvest renewable energy.
+Decentralized and distributed electricity production is thought to be a more economic and sustainable way to harvest renewable energy.
 Temporarily storing this energy however proves to be troublesome.
-Although battery technology is already a mature technology, it has several disadvantages for storing intermittent energy production.

-By converting electricity to hydrogen gas (H2) by means of water electrolysis, a clean and multi versatile energy carrier/fuel is produced.
-H2 can be stored easily at a high pressure over a prolonged period of time without any loss of energy.
-With the aid of fuel cells H2 can be converted back to electricity featuring high efficiencies (and zero carbon emission).
+By converting water and electricity to hydrogen gas (H2) with a process called electrolysis, a clean and multi versatile energy carrier/fuel can be produced.
+H2 can be stored at a high pressure over a prolonged period of time without any loss of energy, or injected in the existing gas distribution networks.
+With the aid of e.g. fuel cells H2 can efficiently be converted back to electricity featuring high efficiencies (and zero carbon emission).

 Alternatively H2 can be used as a feedstock to produce other valuable energy carriers or chemicals such as synthetic methane (SNG), ammonia, hydrogen peroxide, methanol, formic acid etc.

 Hydrogen will play an important future role in a sustainable energy system:

 - For worldwide transport and storage of large scale low‐cost renewable energy;